 Not to overstrain the metaphor, but I’ve met too many writers at conferences who tell me they’ve been working on their book for 5 years, 10 years—one even told me 15 years.
 If you’ve been dangling from a parachute staring at the smoking hole that is your manuscript for 15 years, that’s not a writing career, that’s a lifestyle choice.

 I’ve put out 10,000 words in my “Your Write Turn” blog posts.
-If I had to choose one thing from all that word salad that I wish every would-be writer takes away, it’s this.
+If I had to choose one thing from this word salad I wish every would-be writer would take away, it’s this.
 Do Not Edit Your Own Work.
 It never ends well.
 It doesn’t mean you’re weak or don’t know grammar or can’t spell.
 It means nobody can edit his/her own work to a publishable quality.
 It’s not humanly possible.